 Note: whey isolate is not the same as whey protein.
-The premise of whey isolate is that it contains 90% protein and is lactose free.
-However, to achieve that, there is a significant processing of whey which leaves it denatured.
-Think of it a little like: poppy plant and heroin; the latter is a highly processed and denatured outcome of the innocent, healthful poppy plant.
+The premise of whey isolate is that it contains 90% protein and is lactose-free.
+However, to achieve that, there is significant processing of whey which leaves it denatured.
+Think of it a little like poppy plant and heroin; the latter is a highly processed and denatured outcome of the innocent, healthful poppy plant.

 I like for the snack to contain a fairly high but clean source of protein.
-If you are avoiding sugar (because you are doing a Candida cleanse or want to keep your inflammation under control), my favorite high-protein snack are the beef sticks from Paleo Valley (more on that below).
+If you are avoiding sugar (because you are doing a Candida cleanse or want to keep your inflammation under control), my favorite high-protein snack is the beef sticks from Paleovalley (more on that below).

 Type of emulsifiers

 Many of the products use soy lecithin as an emulsifier.
-You know how fat and water don’t mix?
+Do you know how fat and water don’t mix?
 Soy lecithin makes this possible; ensuring a good bar consistency.
 Some people, especially with more sensitive digestion (which are many of our readers), can experience pain, bloating and diarrhea.